saptarshi1234/IITDRatingPortal/README.md

 The Admin can see the identity authors of all the reviews( even anonymous ones) and can delete the reviews that are offensive.
 A warning is sent to the author when a review is deleted.
 The Admin also has the power to ban users for repetitive offensive reviews.. for 15 days , 30 days or indefinitely.
-The users are automatically ' unbanned' after their spcified poriod All banned users are listed in the Admin's profile and they can be unbanned before their ban duration is over if the Admin deems it necessary.
+The users are automatically ' unbanned' after their spcified period.
+All banned users are listed in the Admin's profile and they can be unbanned before their ban duration is over if the Admin deems it necessary.